adamdeprince/rtta/README.md

 will be returned until the operation is "populated".
 If set to true, best guesses will be returned until the operation is populated.

-So for example, our exponential moving average `EMAIndicator` works sort of like this:
+So for example, our simple moving average `SMAIndicator` works sort of like this:

 ```python
 >>> import rtta.trend as trend